Greaby/godot-perceptron/README.md

 # Perceptron - Godot Engine

 The perceptron, also known as a neuron, is used in machine learning as the building block of a neural network.
-It is used to classify the results of a linear equation.
+It is used to classify the results of linerarly separable problems.

 It receives several inputs and returns a value at the output.